 - Have ready an 8x11-inch (or a 9-inch round or square baking dish) ceramic or glass dish.

-- Mix blackberries directly in the baking dish (or in a medium bowl and then add to the dish) with the lemon zest and sugar.
+- Mix 5 cups blackberries directly in the baking dish (or in a medium bowl and then add to the dish) with ¼ teaspoon lemon zest and 2 tablespoons brown sugar.

-- Mix cornstarch with the lemon juice in a small bowl until smooth and no lumps remain.
+- Mix 1 tablespoon cornstarch with 2 tablespoons lemon juice in a small bowl until smooth and no lumps remain.
 Pour over the blackberry mixture and mix lightly.

 For the topping:

-- In a large bowl combine flour, baking powder, salt, and sugar.
+- In a large bowl combine 1 cup all-purpose flour, 1 ½ teaspoon baking powder, ¼ teaspoon salt and 4 tablespoons brown sugar.

-- Add buttermilk and then the warm melted butter.
+- Add 3 tablespoons buttermilk and then the warm melted ¼ cup unsalted butter.

-- Bake for 40-45 minutes, until it’s dry, golden and, when you carefully lift the topping with a fork, it’s completely done.
+- Bake for 40-45 minutes, until it’s dry, golden and, when you carefully lift the topping with a fork, it’s baked and not wet.
 Make sure you check this as it sometimes appears well baked on top but still needs some time to fully bake inside.

 Notes